If you act fast, you can unsend any embarrassing email

 If you use anything besides Gmail or Outlook—including Apple Mail or Yahoo—you unfortunately don’t have a native undo send feature built in.
 If you think you’ll find a feature like this useful, you’ll need to set up a third-party client to access your messages.

-Mailbird for Windows will set you back $20 per year or $40 for a lifetime purchase, though you can try it out for free for three days.
+Mailbird for Windows will set you back $40 per year, though you can try it out and get your money back after 14 days if you don’t like it.
 If you click the menu button (three lines, top left), then Settings and Composing, and head to the Sending heading, you’ll be able to adjust the Undo send period from zero (disabled) to 30 seconds.
 Once you’ve enabled the undo send feature, you can click Undo at the bottom of the screen right after sending a message to bring it back.

-Airmail for macOS and iOS is another option, yours for $27 for desktop but free on iOS.
+Airmail for macOS, iOS, and other Apple products is another option, yours for $10 annually for desktop (or $3 a month with a free trial) but free on the company’s mobile operating systems.
 In the Mac app, open the Airmail menu and choose Preferences, Composing, and Sending Delay—you can pick from five to 120 seconds.
 While emails are waiting to be sent, you’ll find them in the Drafts folder, where you can click Cancel to stop them from being dispatched.

 On iOS, tap the menu button (three lines, top left), then choose Settings, Undo Send, and either a five or 10-second time delay.
 For the specified time period, you’ll be able to tap Undo Send at the bottom of the screen right after sending an email.